 Kelby Morris, Reservations Manager

 Kelby has been the Ecolodge Manager since 2015.
 Originally from South Africa, she comes from a background in Fashion and Textiles.
 After a few years in the industry, she had a career shift into accommodations management working at The Mantis and Moon Backpackers, and began developing her skills in the hotel industry.
 Kelby has lead several successful initiatives to further increase the sustainability of the Ecolodge.
-Kelby is also Vice Chair of the Pacific Rim Surfrider Chapter and coordinates and supports several programs through Surfrider including Stitch n’ Beach, beach cleanups, and events.
+Kelby is also Vice Chair of the Pacific Rim Surfrider Chapter, and coordinates and supports several programs through Surfrider including Stitch n’ Beach, beach cleanups, and other events.

 John Morris, Operations Manager